That was my immediate reaction to the first sentence of this post by Dr. Natacha Pierre.

 I’ve been in women’s health for decades, so my brain long ago learned fibroids—non-cancerous growths in the uterus—limit fertility, cause miscarriages and premature birth, and are the most common reason for hysterectomy (surgical removal of the uterus).
 And Dr. Pierre’s stats are right on: Black women are diagnosed with fibroids roughly three times as frequently as white women, develop them younger, and tend to experience larger and more numerous fibroids that cause more severe symptoms.

 In Western medicine1, we focus on organ and system specialization: OB-Gyn/reproductive, orthopedics/bones and spine, neuroscience/brain and nervous system.
 For problems below the neck, we don’t look above the neck—the brain—for causes.
 Part of that is because we know so little about how the brain functions.
 We know the anatomy—the parts—of the brain well, but function is a whole different issue, particularly any function that might impact an organ below the neck that isn’t part of the nervous system.
-We can learn the name of something called a computer, but that doesn’t tell us how it works.

 It’s only in this century that we’ve had access to technology like fMRI2 to actually see the brain working—important for a country focused on “show me.”
 A great example of how little we know about the brain is that we don’t actually even know how anesthesia works.
 We can tweak anesthesia to get different effects, and we know a little about the physiology…but the foundational elements of how it actually works are still largely a mystery.
-So in Western Medicine, the brain has been viewed as an organ unrelated to the rest of the body, the realm of brain/nerve physicians or psychiatry.
+So in Western Medicine, the brain has been viewed as an organ unrelated to the rest of the body, the realm of neuroscience or psychiatry.

 Mind over body.
 I couldn’t explain it, but it was impossible to not see it.
 And my brain learned.